vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

   };
 </script>
 ```
-As you can see in the above example, we use getters to pass the values to the component: all products already in a cart, total price, and items in cart.
-It's the way to access `cart` object properties and, to make them work, you need to import `cartGetters` object and use a proper getter function as the computed value.

-### Checking if an item is on a cart
+## Checking if an item is in the cart

-You can inform the user of your application if the product that he sees is already in his cart by using `isAddedToCart` and e.g. show the proper icon signalizing it.
+To check if a product is already in cart just pass it to `isOnCart` method:

 ```vue
 <template>